khandakerahsunhabib/todo-app-wtd/wtd/README.md

 What to do (WTD) is a todo app to save your daily task

+Features of this app:
+* Save, delete and mark your task
+* search functionality added
+* user friendly interface

+Technologies:
+* I have used Getx state Management here.
+* Used Local database Hive
+* Implemented Search functionality
+* Used custom fonts

 ## Getting Started

 This project is a starting point for a Flutter application.